cordair/cordair/README.md

 I'd be happy if I could collaborate in projects, learn new things and all that.

-If by any chance you'd like to reach me, you can do so at cordair [at] tuta [dot] io I encourage you to use my public key, available in the same repository, if you want some privacy.
+If by any chance you'd like to reach me, you can do so at cordair@tuta.io

+I encourage you to use my public key, available in the same repository, if you want some privacy.

 Live long and prosper.